shadabahmed/shadabahmed.github.io/_posts/2015-05-21-mysterious-killer-of-my-processes.md

 ---
 {% include JB/setup %}

-Recently I had deployed my node app on of the overloaded linux servers, I was using.
-It uses `cluster` node library, which also sends me notification if any child process it killed and respawn the child.
+Recently I had deployed my node app on one of the overloaded linux servers, I was using.
+It uses `cluster` node library, which also sends me notification if any child process is killed and then it respawns the child.

 So ever since deployment, everyday around lunch, I would get a hella-lot of emails about the child processes being killed.
 The weird thing was that everyone of the child process were receiving `SIGKILL`, thus someone was killing them.
 During the carnage which would last for around 2-3 hours, even processes such as `npm install` would just be killed as mercilessly.